2024–25 Bryant Bulldogs women's basketball team

-The 2024–25 Bryant Bulldogs women's basketball team represents Bryant University during the 2024–25 NCAA Division I women's basketball season.
-The Bulldogs, led by second-year head coach Lynne-Ann Kokoski, play their home games at the Chace Athletic Center in Smithfield, Rhode Island as members of the America East Conference.
+The 2024–25 Bryant Bulldogs women's basketball team represented Bryant University during the 2024–25 NCAA Division I women's basketball season.
+The Bulldogs, led by second-year head coach Lynne-Ann Kokoski, played their home games at the Chace Athletic Center in Smithfield, Rhode Island as members of the America East Conference.

 Previous season

 The Bulldogs finished the 2023–24 season 15–15, 8–8 in America East play, to finish in a tie for fourth place.
 They were defeated by Binghamton in the quarterfinals of the America East tournament.